bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 Our nominal distribution are independent standard Gaussians so we need something similar in shape... how about the scaled and shifted Gaussians from our encoder?!
-In fact, this is the perfect importance distribution because it's precisely the same shape and catches all the density under the function we care about:
+In fact, this is the perfect importance distribution because it's precisely the same shape and is designed to ensure that there is density under the function we care about: :math:`p(x|z)`.
-:math:`p(x|z)`.
 (This is actually the exact motivation we had for having the "encoder" in a VAE, we want to make the probability of :math:`p(x|z)` high without having to randomly sample about the :math:`Z` space.)